KonradKantorski/flask-project/README.md

 Conducting a basic risk assessment with the tools I use in mind has helped me to think about what issues I may encounter and what measures I should take to prevent them

 ![image](https://user-images.githubusercontent.com/108797859/183068716-2b4afaf2-5ac7-4d20-a814-17f6f22b4b87.png)

+This framework has saved me some time as I had problems with GCP - mainly that the MySQL db did not work, despite taking the assumingly correct steps - thus to not waste more time I switched to SQLite.
+More minor problems were also present with the VMs which required to set up new ones with an older version of the Ubuntu OS.

 #### Testing